Scale dependence improvement of the quartic scalar field thermal effective potential in the optimized perturbation theory: Results

 We note that, due to the high-temperature approximation considered here, weak couplings ($\lambda_0 \ll 1$) make the scale dependence range quite tight.
 However, a numerical analysis of the critical temperature values can be obtained and shall prove to be useful when further analyzing the scale dependence of a physical observable such as $T_c$.
 In Table~\ref{tab:tempcrit}, we present the $T_c$ values for $\lambda_0=0.1, 0.5$ and $1.0$, as well as the quantity $\Delta T_c = [T_c (\pi T) - T_c (4\pi T)]/T_c (\pi T)$, which represents the percentage variation in the critical temperatures computed at the extrema of the scale variation that we consider.

 \begin{widetext}

 \end{widetext}

 Let us now check the dependence of the effective potential in the OPT and VRG cases as a function of the background field just as we have done in the symmetric case (see {}Fig.~\ref{fig5}).
 This is shown in {}Fig.~\ref{fig8}.
-Two values of the coupling constant have been chosen, $\lambda_0=0.1$ in {}Fig.~\ref{fig8}(a) and $\lambda_0=1$ in {}Fig.~\ref{fig8}(b).
-We have also chosen values for the temperature below, at and above the critical value, which illustrates well that the phase transition is second-order, as also already confirmed with the results shown in {}Fig.~\ref{fig6}. {}Furthermore, the results displayed in {}Fig.~\ref{fig8} indicate the efficiency of the VRG method in suppressing the scale dependence compared to the results for the OPT.
+We choose $\lambda_0=1$ as a representative value for the coupling constant.
+The values of the temperature have been taken below and above the critical value, which shows well that the phase transition is second-order, as also confirmed with the results shown in {}Fig.~\ref{fig6}. {}Furthermore, the results displayed in {}Fig.~\ref{fig8} indicate the efficiency of the VRG method in suppressing the scale dependence compared to the results for the OPT.
 An important aspect elucidated by these results is the difference in scale at the minimum of the potential, a feature that had already been demonstrated in {}Fig.~\ref{fig6}(a).